Arianne I (The Winds of Winter)

 |Chapter chronology (All)|

-Arianne Martell is traveling towards Ghost Hill with her companions: Daemon Sand, her new sworn sword, Elia Sand, her bastard cousin, Jayne Ladybright, Joss Hood and Ser Garibald Shells.
+Arianne Martell is traveling towards Ghost Hill with her companions: her new sworn sword Daemon Sand, her bastard cousin Elia Sand, Jayne Ladybright, Ser Joss Hood, Ser Garibald Shells, and Nate.
 Ellaria Sand has left Sunspear to go back to Hellholt, her father Harmen Uller's seat, with Loreza.
 Dorea Sand remains at the Water Gardens, hidden among all the children, and Obella Sand is dispatched to Sunspear as a cupbearer.
 Ellaria's Sand Snakes are now scattered, so as to better to survive the carnage.

 Arianne and her group travel for two days and two nights, and Arianne starts to reminisce.
 She thinks about how she and Daemon Sand, once so close, grew apart after Doran Martell had refused to let Daemon marry Arianne.
 She thinks about Spotted Sylva, Drey and Garin, and about how one of them must have betrayed her.
 She misses her friends, and she misses Arys Oakheart as well, more than she expected.
 She believes he charged into Areo Hotah's axe because he could not live with what he had done.
 All of Arianne's friends have suffered because of her plot, except for Darkstar, Ser Gerold Dayne, who fooled Arianne with his good looks.
 Obara Sand has been sent to hunt Darkstar down, and Arianne is convinced that her cousin is up for the task, especially since Areo is with her, but Daemon warns her that Darkstar could kill Obara just as easily, when she confides in him.